 Iowa’s History of Providing a Residence for Iowa’s Governors

 No official state residence was provided for Iowa’s governors from 1846 to 1947, except from 1917 to 1921 when a home at 1027 Des Moines Street was provided for Governor Harding.
 In 1947, the Georgian Colonial home at 2900 Grand Avenue was purchased as the governor’s residence for $27,200.
-Former governors that lived at 2900 Grand Avenue with their families include: Leo Hoegh, Herschel Loveless, Norman Erbe, Howard Hughes, and Robert Ray.
+Former governors that lived at 2900 Grand Avenue with their families include: Leo Hoegh, Herschel Loveless, Norman Erbe, Harold Hughes, and Robert Ray.
 By 1970, a more spacious home was required for the governor’s residence, and interest in Terrace Hill reemerged.

 The Process of Making Terrace Hill the Governor’s Residence

 By modifying the Hubbell Trust, the Hubbell family was able to reach an agreement with the State of Iowa to donate the Terrace Hill property.
 Once accomplished in 1971, the Iowa legislature agreed to accept the Hubbell family’s generous gift.

 In 1971, Governor Ray appointed the 35-member Terrace Hill Planning Commission, which was tasked with determining Terrace Hill’s future.
 Several options were considered: establishing Terrace Hill as a “house museum,” or building a new governor’s residence on Terrace Hill’s eight-acre grounds and using the house for state functions.

 Eventually, a plan was determined whereby the first family would live on the third floor, which originally housed residential quarters for Terrace Hill’s household servants.
 The floors in the third floor residence were raised two feet so that plumbing and electrical wiring could be laid beneath.